 Income Statement Comparison

-Below is a comparison of the most recent income statements for enCore Energy Corp. and NexGen Energy Ltd., highlighting their financial performance.
+The following table provides a comparison of the most recent income statements for enCore Energy Corp.
+(EU) and NexGen Energy Ltd. (NXE), highlighting their financial performance metrics.

 MetricenCore Energy Corp.NexGen Energy Ltd.